Gaza, Israel brace for mass border demos

 - Negotiations -

-On Monday, a rocket fired from Gaza struck a house north of the Israeli commercial capital Tel Aviv, injuring seven Palestinians.
+On Monday, a rocket fired from Gaza struck a house north of the Israeli commercial capital Tel Aviv, injuring seven people.

 In response, the Israeli military struck dozens of Hamas sites in Gaza until a ceasefire was reached.

-A security delegation from Egypt, traditionally the mediator between Hamas and Israel, has since shuttled between the two sides to head off a new escalation.
+A security delegation from Egypt, the go-to mediator between Hamas and Israel, has since shuttled between the two sides to head off a new escalation.

 On Friday, Hamas officials told AFP they backed an Egyptian proposal to maintain calm during Saturday's protests.

-The agreement could see Israel ease its blockade of the strip in exchange for calm, with protesters being kept at a distance from the border fence.
+The agreement could see Israel ease its blockade of the Strip in exchange for calm, with protesters kept at a distance from the border fence.

 Hamas leader Ismail Haniya said the talks covered a ceasefire, increasing humanitarian aid and improving the economic situation in Gaza.